Last Updated on November 23, 2021 by Muhammad Junaid Khalid

 • Low-Band 5G Spectrum:

 It works with frequencies under 1GHz.
 As the oldest available telecommunication frequencies, they have greater coverage.
 However, the channels are narrower, with most operating 4G.
-Low-band 5G has slower speeds with carriers running an average of 10 MHz in width.
+The Low-band spectrum has slower speeds with carriers running an average of 10 MHz in width.
 To be more accurate, it is like 4G for now.

 • Mid-Band 5G Spectrum:

-This 5G spectrum operates in a range of 1 to 10 GHz.
+This spectrum operates in a range of 1 to 10 GHz.
 This includes most mobile and Wi-Fi frequencies, along with those frequencies slightly higher.

 • High-Band 5G Spectrum:

 This is the latest 5G network, including airwaves from 20-100 GHz.
 However, it has the least coverage.
-Currently, low-band 5G is not compatible with high-band 5G, so you won’t find phones capable of handling both yet!
+Currently, low-band 5G is not compatible with high-band, so you won’t find phones capable of handling both yet!
 The first crop of 5G-supporting phones works with either one or the other 5G system.

-To wrap things up, the move to 5G will certainly transform the way we work with technology every day.
+To wrap things up, the move to 5G technology will certainly transform the way we work with technology every day.
 The move to 5G will not happen overnight, as things still need smoothing out.
 Whether at work or play, faster broadband speeds and higher user capacity will benefit everyone.
-5G is at last transforming into reality after nearly a decade of development.
+5G technology is at last transforming into reality after nearly a decade of development.

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section below.